Webmetz/Septimus-Relics_Of_Hyrule/README.md

 - If you don't want fairies to appear in the world, there is a patch on the Relics of Hyrule Page that hides them.
 - Additional Optional Patches can be found here at my Relics of Hyrule Community Patch Hub: https://www.nexusmods.com/skyrimspecialedition/mods/31935
   - Relics of Hyrule - Magic Crafting at Terminan Forge SE
-    - Puts magic stations near the Terminian Forge so you don't have to travel to Solsteim or Winterhold to use them**
+    - Puts magic stations near the Terminian Forge so you don't have to travel to Solsteim or Winterhold to use them.
+Load this high in the list so other mods can override it.